Skip to main content

 Creating a visual storyboard for your book helps you to develop your plot, storyline, and characters.

-Updated over a week ago
+Updated over 4 months ago

 The use of a storyboard can quickly help you to visually plot out your book for easier editing.
+Please note that this element is not one that can be shared with your followers at this time.
+That may change in the future, but for now, the Boards are for your creative purposes only.

 If you want to add a visual storyboard to your book to work on your ideas, you can add one by clicking the “+” sign next to the Boards icon located in the book navigation bar on the left.
 A new Storyboard will populate.